rrfrancesc/beautiful-jekyll/aboutme.md

 <br>
 <br>
 ### Contact:
-At ERM Re, I'm doing a lot of reinsurance consulting work in **R** and **Shiny**, so feel free to get in touch if you want to discuss potential projects for your Company.
+At ERSM Re, I'm doing a lot of reinsurance consulting work in **R** and **Shiny**, so feel free to get in touch if you want to discuss potential projects for your Company.